Zwyx/fabpsa.au/src/pages/resources.md

 <Image src={peach} alt="Woman using a computer" width={450} height={139} />

-PEaCH is an Erasmus+ funded European Union project which offers free guidance for parents and educators on how to support, maintain and develop a child's multilingual skills.
+PEaCH is an Erasmus+ funded European Union project which offers free guidance for people and educators on how to support, maintain and develop a child's multilingual skills.
 It provides a diversity of free material such as practical guides, short videos, language activities resources in 24 languages.

 <div style={{ maxWidth: "700px", margin: "32px auto" }} className="frame textCenter">